a21rammo/mobileapp-programming-project/README.md

 ```

 Next, it was necessary to implement JSON data by putting the data into the admin interface of the Lenasys site.
 It is necessary to have admin permission to request JSON data from a URL.
 This permission must be granted in *AndroidManifest.xml**.
 Afterwards, a new class is created to choose which data will be taken from the JSON data.
 A new class will consist of a constructor and setters/getters containing the data that will be shown from JSON.
 In this project this class is called **ProgrammingLanguages.java**.
+In this case the strings name, company and location also integer size was included in **ProgrammingLanguages**

 After the data has been sorted for each data type, we need to set up an adapter object.
 The adapter is responsible for sorting the view based on each data type.
 This class is contains an arraylist of *ProgrammingLanguages**.
 This class contains built-in methods that are provided by the IDE when extending the class.``public class ProgrammingAdapter extends RecyclerView.Adapter<ProgrammingAdapter.MyViewHolder>``

-The *onCreateViewHolder** creates a new RecyclerView Viewholder.
+The **onCreateViewHolder** creates a new RecyclerView Viewholder.
 The method consists of LayoutInflater which instantiates a layout with its corresponding view objects.It has to consist of which xml file it will attach its view objects to.

 ```
 	    public MyViewHolder onCreateViewHolder(@NonNull ViewGroup parent, int viewType) {